Pronunciation Stage 1

 You will need an A4 folder, pen, and an English-English dictionary which uses the phonemic alphabet.

-You will record yourself towards the end of the course so the tutor can make a detailed assessment of your pronunciation.
 You will need to do homework of around 2 hours per week studying your notes and practising what has been covered in class.

 What this course could lead to